 To figure out which part of this chapter will help with your specific problem or concern, START HERE in which they are covered, and problems related to payment for medical care or prescription drugs.)
 Yes.
-My problem is about No. My problem is not about benefits or coverage.
-Go on to the next section of this chapter, Section 4, "A benefits or coverage.
-Skip ahead to Section 10 at the end of this chapter: guide to the basics of coverage decisions and appeals."
-"How to make a complaint about quality of care, waiting times, customer service or other concerns."
+My problem is about No. My problem is not about benefits or coverage. benefits or coverage.
+Deficitis of coverage. benefits of coverage.
+Go on to the next section of this chapter, Section 4, "A Skip ahead to Section 10 at the end of this chapter: guide to the basics of coverage decisions and "How to make a complaint about quality of care, appeals." waiting times, customer service or other concerns."